sodiboo/URSL/README.md

 The branch block is used when a custom instruction is used like ``eq branch :somewhere``.
 In this case, if there is a ``branch`` block, it will not use the main translation.
 These are translated together and only emits the contents of the branch block.
 In a branch block, return values are completely ignored, and it is called as if there are zero return values.
 The main special thing about branch blocks that makes them work is that they take an additional label parameter, which is the label in the ``branch`` instruction.
 Branch supporting instructions only return 1 value that should always be ``0`` or ``@MAX``, but the value is not enforced.
 However, the stack height *is* enforced.

 Now, the only thing remaining to be covered about these is the calling convention.
-Really, it's the same as custom instructions, except they may not use locals. ``urcl`` functions are inlined, and as such their parameters already lie in the registers. ``$0`` is always translated to the zero register, but ``$1`` is translated as the "excess height" plus one.
-The "excess height" is the number of additional stack entries (i.e. occupied registers), and ``$1`` refers to the first parameter to the function.
+Custom instructions are inlined, and as such their parameters already exist in the registers. ``$0`` is always translated to the zero register, but ``$1`` is translated as the "excess height" plus one.
+The "excess height" is the number of additional stack entries (i.e. occupied registers), so ``$1`` refers to the first parameter to the function.
 If you have a function like ``urcl add 2 -> 1``, the two terms of the addition will be in ``$1`` and ``$2``.
 Reading registers higher than the amount of arguments may contain garbage data, as they are not cleared when they become unused.
-Since they are unused, you may write to them as temporary registers for whatever amount of work you need to do within.
+Since they are unused, you may write to them as temporary registers for whatever work you need to do within.
 The return values of a ``urcl`` function are also stored in the lower registers.
 Since ``add`` returns 1, the return value is stored in ``$1`` and ``$2`` is free to store whatever temporary garbage you need while working on the ``add`` operation.
 A reasonable implementation of the ``add`` function may be like so:

 ```
 urcl add 2 -> 1 {